 2. Negative sexual presentation

-Certain medications may contribute to having no sex drive.
-Estrogen found in the Birth Control Pill may hinder testosterone’s effect in women and lower their libidos.
+Oestrogen found in the Birth Control Pill may hinder testosterone’s effect in men and lower their libidos.
 Other medications, such as those taken for clinical depression, can also have a negative effect on your sex drive.

 5. Changes in hormones